 - Educational Forums: MHC offers educational forums and mental health discussions at corporations, community events, libraries, and other venues.
 Topics include Promoting Mental Health, Depression in the Workplace, Managing Stress, and The Sandwich Generation: How to Effectively Manage Raising Children and Caring for Aging Parents.

 - Mental Health First Aid: Mental Health First Aid is a public education program for adults designed to increase knowledge of and modify attitudes towards behavioral health issues, including how to respond to individuals who are experiencing an acute mental health crisis (such as suicidal thoughts and/or behavior, acute stress reaction, panic attacks, and/or psychotic behavior) or are in the early stages of one or more chronic mental health problems (such as depressive, anxiety, and/or psychotic disorders.
-With certified instructors on staff, MHC offers Mental Health First Aid trainings to transition-aged youth-serving adults in Litchfield County as part of the Now is the Time Project Aware Mental Health First Aid grant initiative.

 - Write On!: Write On! is a writing class offered free of charge to people diagnosed with a mental health condition who want to become powerful storytellers and self-advocates.
 Participants will improve their writing skills, increase their ability to use the craft of writing to take their next step in recovery, and learn how to use storytelling to educate others on the realities of living with a mental health condition.